Skip to content

 Background & Motivation

-Clinical diagnosis of Alzheimer's disease (AD) requires integrating multimodal data including structural MRI, neuropsychological tests, APOE genotype, and cerebrospinal fluid (CSF) biomarkers.
-Existing AI methods suffer from three core limitations:
+Clinical diagnosis of Alzheimer's Disease (AD) requires the integration of multimodal data, including structural MRI (sMRI), neuropsychological tests, APOE genotypes, and CSF biomarkers.
+Existing AI methods face three core challenges:

-Insufficient multimodal integration: Many methods operate on a single modality, ignoring cross-modal dependencies.
+Limitations of Prior Work: Many approaches still operate on a single modality, ignoring cross-modal dependencies.

-Disconnection from clinical guidelines: Reports generated by existing MLLMs rarely (i) link generated sentences to specific clinical entries, (ii) localize statements to 3D brain anatomical structures, or (iii) enforce adherence to diagnostic frameworks such as NIA-AA.
+Clinical Guideline Disconnection: Medical reports generated by existing MLLMs rarely (i) link generated sentences to specific clinical items, (ii) ground statements in 3D brain anatomy, or (iii) enforce diagnostic frameworks like NIA-AA.

-The core motivation of EMAD is to construct a transparent, traceable, and anatomically faithful AD report generation system where every diagnostic statement is supported by an evidence chain.
+The core motivation of EMAD is to build a transparent, traceable, and anatomically faithful AD report generation system where every diagnostic statement is supported by an evidence chain.

 Method